anoma/taiga/book/src/validity-predicates.md

 ## VP types in Taiga

+There are two main VP types in Taiga: `applicationVP` and `userVP`. `ApplicationVP` makes sure that every proposed state transition that affects the application state doesn't violate the application rules (e.g. a currency application makes sure that there are no double-spent coins), and `userVP` makes sure that the users' preferences who are affected by the proposed state transition are satisfied.

+### ApplicationVP
+Applications can define the conditions on which they can be used via `applicationVP`.
+Everytime notes of a certain application are created or spent in a transaction, the `applicationVP` is called to validate the transaction.

+### UserVP
-#### userVP (sendVP/recvVP)
+#### sendVP/recvVP
-Users define their long-term preferences via `userVP`.
+Users define their long-term preferences with `sendVP` and `recvVP`.
 Every transaction the user is involved into has to be approved by the user's VP in order to be considered valid.
-There are two types of `userVP`:
 * `SendVP` defines the conditions on which notes can be sent (e.g. signature check)
 * `RecvVP` defines the conditions on which a note can be received by the user (e.g. sender whitelist)

 #### intentVP
 `IntentVP` helps a user to express their ephemeral interests and make sure the interests are satisfied.
-Learn more about intents and `intentVP` [here](./exec.md) (TODO: isn't merged yet).

-#### applicationVP
-Applications can define the conditions on which they can be used via `applicationVP`.
-Everytime notes of a certain application are created or spent in a transaction, the `applicationVP` is called to validate the transaction.
+Intent VP checks are enforced through **intent notes**.
+Learn more about intents, `intentVP`, and intent notes [here](./exec.md).

 ### Validity predicates as arithemtic circuits